splace/tensor3/README.md

 VectorRefs, array of pointers to Vector, with methods to convert to/from Vectors.

-64bit float, 32bit float, or fixed scale int component value types (separate packages).
+64bit float, 32bit float, or fixed precision (int scaled for 3dp) component value types (separate packages).

 (import package multiple times, with different aliases, to enable simultaneous use.)